shortcuts/no-neck-pain.nvim/README.md

     buffers = {
         -- When `true`, the side buffers will be named `no-neck-pain-left` and `no-neck-pain-right` respectively. setNames = false,
+        -- Options related to the scratch pad for the side buffers. scratchPad = {
+            -- When `true`, automatically sets the following options to the side buffers:
+            -- - `autowriteall`
+            -- - `autoread`.
+            enabled = false,
+            -- The name of the generated file.
+See `location` for more information.
+            -- @example: `no-neck-pain-left.norg`
+            fileName = "no-neck-pain",
+            -- By default, files are saved at the same location as the current Neovim session.
+Filetype is defaulted to `norg` (https://github.com/nvim-neorg/neorg), but can be changed from the buffer options via `buffers.bo.filetype`, `buffers.left.bo.filetype` and `buffers.right.bo.filetype`.
+            -- @example: `no-neck-pain-left.norg`
+            location = nil,
+        },
         -- Hexadecimal color code to override the current background color of the buffer. (e.g. #24273A) backgroundColor = nil,
         -- Brighten (positive) or darken (negative) the side buffers background color.
 Accepted values are [-1..1].